Torres del Paine trek, located deep in the South of Patagonia in South America, is considered to be one of the best treks in the world!

 B) Tent in a free camping site

 The free camping sites are owned by the park authority.
-They are of course, harder to reach (you’ll be more tired at the end of the day) but they are placed deeper on the trek, so they provide you with a more genuine experience.
-The camps lack many of the facilities of the paid campsites, but for sure they don’t lack in good spirits, great atmosphere, and nice people!
+They are harder to reach (which means you’ll be more tired at the end of the day), but they are placed deeper on the trek, which means they provide you with a more genuine experience.
+Note that the camps lack many of the facilities of the paid campsites, but for sure they don’t lack the good spirits, great atmosphere, and nice people!

 C) Hotel (Hostel / Refugio)

-Hotels, or in majority of cases, hostels are owned by 2 private companies in the Torres del Paine park – Fantastico Sur (basically on the eastern part of the park) and Vertice Patagonia (everything on the western side of the park).
+Hotels or, in most of the cases, hostels are owned by 2 private companies in the Torres del Paine park – Fantastico Sur (on the Eastern part of the park) and Vertice Patagonia (everything on the Western side of the park).

 I have stayed in different refugios (hostels) for 3 nights and I can absolutely recommend this option.
 In some areas there are also cabins with hot tubs, so sometimes this could be an option, too.

 Booking the refugios – Please book in advance.
-Refugios are very fast to be sold out, especially during the high season (Dec, Jan, Feb).
+Refugios are sold out very fast, especially during the high Patagonia trekking season (December, January, February).
 You can book them here and here (depending in which camp you want to stay).

-Price: Really depends on the particular refugio you would like to stay in.
-The average price is 80$ per person.
-It again really depends on the season and the location.
+Price: It really depends on the particular refugio you would like to stay in.
+The average price is 80$ per night per person.
+Again, it also depends on the season and the location.

-The price is about 10% lower if you go off season, see the rates here.
+The price is about 10% lower if you go off season.
+You can see the updated rates here.

 4. Cooking or full board?

-Cooking your food yourself of course requires some preparation and most importantly, carrying everything on your back, but hey, it is much cheaper.
+Cooking the food yourself requires, of course, some preparation and most importantly, carrying everything in your back.
+But hey, it is much cheaper!

 Packing food list in case you will cook: